-Earth Protectors Trustees of the Earth Protectors Trust Fund (EPTF) - see also Trustee/Trustee of the Earth below
+Earth Protectors (legal/in law) Trustees of the Earth Protectors Trust Fund (EPTF) - see also Trustee/Trustee of the Earth below

 Earth Protectors Trust Fund (EPTF)

-- A document legalised in 207 jurisdictions of the world, to which anyone may sign up and become a trustee ie an Earth Protector.
-The document provides a valid legal status for those Earth Protectors wishing to use it as a defence in a court of law.
+- A document legalised in 207 jurisdictions of the world, to which anyone may sign up and become a trustee ie an Earth Protector in law.
+The document provides a valid legal status for those Earth Protectors wishing to use it as a defence in a criminal court.

 - A fund to support the practicalities of SIDS taking ecocide law forward.
 Trustees make a donation upon signing.

 Ecocide “loss or damage to, or destruction of ecosystem(s) of a given territory(ies), such that peaceful enjoyment by the inhabitants has been or will be severely diminished.”
 See also Ecocide Law page and information portal Eradicating Ecocide.

 Ecocide Law An amendment to the Rome Statute adding the Crime of Ecocide to those crimes already governed by the Statute.

 Frontline The most influential position in a movement.
 For us at Mission Lifeforce, our legal frontline is the International Criminal Court, to present ecocide crime; for activists standing as Earth Protectors from a place of conscience, the activist frontline is at the coalface of where the harm is occurring.

 International Criminal Court (ICC) Court in The Hague where crimes under the Rome Statute may be prosecuted if a given State cannot or will not prosecute such crimes.